mikeonslow/elm-workshop/setup/README.md

 3. Run `cd elm-workshop/setup`

 #### Verify Your Setup
-1. Run `elm package install --yes` (this either installs the packages specified in elm-package.json or creates elm-package.json with the core modules)

-2. Once that succeeds, run this to verify everything:

-   `elm-live Main.elm --open --pushstate --output=static/js/elm.js`

-    A browser should open, and you should see this in it:
+1. Run `npm start` and a browser should open.
+You should see the following page if everything went as planned:

     <img src="https://github.com/Elm-Detroit/elm-workshop/blob/master/static/images/verification-success.png" width="350" alt="Verification Image" />

-If all goes well, click on the link below to go to Part 1
+If all went well, click on the link below to go to Part 1

 Go to [Part 1](../part1/README.md)